CSCfi/csc-user-guide/docs/data/sensitive-data/choose-a-service.md

-# Choose service
+# Choose a service

-## Data origin defines what services you can use
-- **Primary use data** is originally produced for your research.
-- **Secondary use data** is originally produced for some other purpose, than your research.
-For example data that is collected from a public register is secondary use data.
-You need a data permit for accessing secondary use data.
-- Read more: [Findata - Difference between primary and secondary use of health and social data](https://findata.fi/en/faq/what-is-the-difference-between-primary-and-secondary-use-of-health-and-social-data/){ target="_blank" }
+Discover our range of services for managing sensitive research data or register data.
+These services are designed to work together seamlessly, and our support team is available to help you understand how they can be adapted to suit your project.

+To begin, select a service below and refer to the 'Start Here' section of the user guide for detailed instructions.

-## Services for primary use research data
+## Services for processing sensitive data
+For processing research data.
+Note: not suitable for register data processing [See bellow](#Services-for-secondary-use-of-health-and-social-data).

 [![Short info about SD Connect](./images/introduction/SD_ChooseService_SDConnect.svg 'SD Connect')](sd_connect.md) [![Short info about SD Desktop](./images/introduction/SD_ChooseService_SDDesktop.svg 'SD Desktop')](sd_desktop.md) [![Short info about Fega](./images/introduction/SD_ChooseService_Fega.svg 'Fega')](federatedega.md)
 [![Short info about SD Apply](./images/introduction/SD_ChooseService_SDApply.svg 'SD Apply')](sd-apply.md)

-## Services for secondary use data from public registers
+## Services for secondary use of health and social data
+For processing health and social data under the Act on Secondary Use.

 [![Short info about SD Connect for Secondary use data](./images/introduction/SD_ChooseService_SDDesktop2.svg 'SD Desktop for secondary use')](sd-desktop-audited.md)
 [![Short info about SD Apply for Secondary use data](./images/introduction/SD_ChooseService_SDApply2.svg 'SD Apply for secondary use')](sd-apply.md)